AZITH

 Tell your doctor if you are taking any other medicines, including medicines you buy without a prescription from a pharmacy, supermarket or health food shop.

-Some medicines may interfere with AZITH.
+Some medicines may interfere with AZITH or increase the risk of side effects.
 These include:

 These medicines may be affected by AZITH or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.

-Your doctor or pharmacist has more information on medicines to be careful with or avoid while having this medicine.
+Your doctor or pharmacist has more information on medicines to be careful with or avoid while being given this medicine.

-Talk to your doctor about the need for additional contraception while taking AZITH.
+Talk to your doctor about the need for additional contraception while being given AZITH.

 Some antibiotics may decrease the effectiveness of some birth control pills, although this has not been shown with AZITH.